 2. You didn't have any time to think about it.
 When someone is killed, to get first-degree murder charges in Connecticut, it may have to be shown that there was intent to kill and a period of premeditation, where the killing was planned out.
 If you reacted emotionally, in the moment, you can show that you didn't plan it or meditate on it in advance.
 This will not get the charges dropped, but it could help you get far lesser charges, such as manslaughter charges, which could massively reduce your sentence.

 When facing serious charges, it's crucial that you know all of your defense options.
-As shown, this is true even when you aren't trying to protest your own innocence, as the case can still be drastically changed with the proper defense.
+As shown, this is true even when you aren't trying to protest your own innocence, as crime of passion cases can still be drastically changed with the proper defense.

 Source: Legal Dictionary, "Crime of Passion," accessed June 10, 2016